Rafał Siemaszko

-Rafał Siemaszko (born 11 September 1986) is a Polish politician and former professional footballer.
+Rafał Siemaszko (born 11 September 1986) is a Polish politician and professional footballer who plays for regional league club Salos Rumia.

 Football career

 In the summer of 2010, he was loaned to Arka Gdynia on a one-year deal.
 He returned to Orkan one year later.
 He played in Gryf Wejherowo from 2012 to 2014, before spending the next season in Chojniczanka Chojnice.
 In 2015, he returned to Arka Gdynia.
 He also represented Sokół Ostróda.
-He ended his football career as a player-coach at Wierzyca Pelplin.
+In 2025, after a year-long break from football, he joined regional league side Salos Rumia.